-Lesson prepared by Lucinda MacKethan, National Humanities Center Fellow, Professor Emerita, Department of English, North Carolina State University, with assistance from the National Humanities Center staff.
+Lesson prepared by Lucinda MacKethan, Professor Emerita, Department of English, North Carolina State University, National Humanities Center Fellow.

 How did the cult of domesticity oppress and empower women in the nineteenth century?

 Nineteenth-century, middle-class American women saw their behavior regulated by a social system known today as the cult of domesticity, which was designed to limit their sphere of influence to home and family.
 Yet within this space, they developed networks and modes of expression that allowed them to speak out on the major moral questions facing the nation.

 - Fanny Fern, “How Husbands May Rule,” short story, 1853